 Prior to joining KRLD the North Texas native worked as a reporter at NewsRadio 740-KTRH in Houston.
-It was there he covered several high-profile stories, including the sixteen-week fraud and conspiracy trial of Enron bosses Ken Lay and Jeff Skilling.
+It was there he covered several high-profile stories including the sixteen-week fraud and conspiracy trial of Enron bosses Ken Lay and Jeff Skilling.
 Matt also covered hurricane Rita from Beaumont and spent weeks reporting from New Orleans both before and after hurricane Katrina.

 Matt is a reporter at heart, and still loves it when he has the opportunity to go to the scene of breaking news.
 He has been named, “Best Spot News Reporter” by the Texas Associated Press Broadcasters several times.
 He has also been a part of several, “Best Newscast” awards from the Texas Associated Press Broadcasters.

 Matt was raised in Denton County, but moved to New York City to attend college after high school graduation.
-While there, he worked part-time as a desk assistant at ABC News.
-When he’s not reporting, anchoring or assigning stories, Matt enjoys spending time with family and friends.
-His hobbies include playing golf and going to events happening across the Dallas/Fort Worth area.
+While there, he worked part-time as a desk assistant at ABC News Radio.
+His on-air career on-air started while he was in college doing both airborne and studio traffic reports for KRLD and several other stations in North Texas.

 Follow Matt on Twitter @MattThomasNews or you can send him an e-mail at MLThomas@CBS.com

 There is some hope for drivers in Euless who’ve been missing the main drag through town because of a massive road construction project that is overhauling miles of Hwy 183.

 From I-635 LBJ near the Galleria all the way down to where the Tollway spills onto I-35E, the tollway is going to be narrower and the legal speed limit will be dropping to 55 mph for the safety of workers and drivers.

 A north Texas home builder fed up with not being able to find skilled workers in a hot housing market is teaming up with school districts in an effort to tackle the problem.